Serviceplatformen/demoservice-soapui/README.md

 There are couple of files in this archive:

-- `README.md` - this file.
+- `readme.md` - this file.
 - `DemoService-exttest-soapui-project.xml` - xml file represents SOAP UI project and can be imported by that tool.
 - `demoservice.jks` - Certificate-file as descriped in config.docx
+- `resource\*` - images used for this readme.

 The project contains two requests:
 - `callDemoServcieWithInvocationContext`
 - `callDemoServiceWithAuthorityContext`

 ### SIDENOTE
-The SOAPUI project DOES NOT contain the security model for the token.
-We instead refer to the JAVA Client.
+The SoapUI project does not contain an example request for the token security model.
+We instead refer to the Java client which can be found as a separate Serviceplatformen repository here on GitHub.
-The two other security models are covered in the SOAPUI project.
+The two other security models are covered in the SoapUI project.